lucas-santoni/blog.geographer.fr/content/santa-nsar.md

     guessed_key = ""
     for nb in range(len(header)):
         x = content[offset + nb] ^ header[nb]
-        # don't forget the conditions we saw in the cpp code :
+        # don't forget the conditions we saw in the cpp code:
         if x == 0:
             guessed_key += chr(content[offset + nb])
         else: